 - Do not download coupons from Internet forums.

-- If a friend e-mails you coupons, especially high value or free product coupons, the coupons are most likely counterfeit.
+- If you receive a coupon via e-mail from another individual, especially high high value or free product coupons, the coupons are most likely counterfeit.

 Where can I get an annual report?